On Automorphisms of the Affine Cremona Group: Abstract

 \section{Abstract}

 We show that every automorphism of the group $\Gn:=\Aut(\An)$ of polynomial automorphisms of complex affine $n$-space $\An=\CC^{n}$ is inner up to field automorphisms when restricted to the subgroup $\TGn$ of tame automorphisms.
 This generalizes a result of \name{Julie Deserti} who proved this in dimension $n=2$ where all automorphisms are tame: $\TGtwo = \Gtwo$.
+The methods are different, based on arguments from algebraic groups actions.